-- 55 A person will not be eligible for election or appointment to the board unless he/she is a member of the organisation. - 56 A person will not be eligible for election or appointment to the board if he/she is: - - 56.1 disqualified from being a charity trustee under the Charities and Trustee Investment (Scotland) Act 2005; or - 56.2 an employee of the organisation.
+- 56 A person shall not be eligible for election/appointment to the board under clauses 58 to 61 unless they are a member of the organisation; a person appointed to the board under clause 63 need not, however, be a member of the organisation. - 57 A person will not be eligible for election or appointment to the board if they are: - - 57.1 disqualified from being a charity trustee under the Charities and Trustee Investment (Scotland) Act 2005; or - 57.2 an employee of the organisation.